Skip to main content

 Summary

-• For HEVC encoding, the quality gap widens significantly, with a VMAF-bdrate difference of -6.74.
-Quadra outperforms CPU-based x265 encoding, particularly at lower bitrates where HEVC compression artifacts tend to be more pronounced.
-This substantial advantage highlights Quadra’s quality and bitrate efficiency under demanding compression scenarios, making it a strong contender against traditional CPU encoding.
+• For H.265 encoding, the quality gap widens significantly, with a VMAF BD-Rate difference of -6.74.
+Quadra outperforms CPU-based x265 encoding, particularly at lower bitrates where H.265 compression artifacts tend to be more pronounced.
+This substantial advantage highlights Quadra’s robustness in maintaining quality under demanding compression scenarios, making it a strong contender against traditional CPU encoding.

 Conclusion